I Moved Money Out of Vanguard

 Over the years, you collect stuff.
 Sometimes, lots of stuff.
 That is what happened to our retirement portfolio.
 Between my wife and myself, we had more than a dozen different accounts (403(b)s, 457(b)s, SEP IRAs, Simple 401(k), Roth IRAs, Rollover IRAs) spread across three vendors: Fidelity, TIAA-CREF, and Vanguard.
 Personally, I had four 403(b) accounts and two 457(b) plans.

-- 30 was our percentage of assets in fixed investments, primarily bonds
+- 30% of assets in fixed investments, primarily bonds

-- 22 was our percentage of equities that were in international stocks
+- 22% of equities were in international stocks

-- 2 was the percentage of return of our fixed investments
+- 2% was return of our fixed investments

 Bye Bye Bonds